sudhu72/VoxPopuli/README.md

 Plugin jar creation needs Eclipse IDE for now.
 A build script will be provided soon.

+The voice listener can be initialized from the menu - VoxPopuli->Start Listening.
 The trigger word for voice commands start with 'vox'.

+VoxPopuli will stop listening with the voice command - "Vox Stop Listening".

 This project intends to increase productivity of programmers who cannot use the keyboard effectively.